c3rebro/webcalendar/README.md

 * ***Which browsers are supported?*** Chrome, Firefox, LibreWolf, Opera, Opera GX, Edge, Chromium, Brave, Vivaldi, and Safari.

 ## Install
-Copy calendar.php, webcalendar.js and webcalendar.css to your www dir and insert a div with the "kalender" keyword id into your html.
+Copy calendar.php, webcalendar.js and webcalendar.css to your www dir and insert a div with the "zenk-calendar" keyword id into your html.
 Update file permissions as needed and have a look at the paths to point to the stylesheet and the javascript.
 Do not forget the location of the calendar.php.
-Its location has to be updated in webcalendar.js on the first lines...
+Its location has to be updated in webcalendar.js on the first lines.
+You can define the calendar language and timezone (important for ics export) inside the webcalendar.php

 ```
 <!DOCTYPE html>